folio-org/folio-org.github.io/guides/devops-install-backend-module.md

 Always add new modules to `group_vars/testing`.

-Only add module entries to `group_vars/snapshot` if they need special configuration to over-ride LaunchDescriptor settings.
+Only add module entries to `group_vars/snapshot` if they need special configuration to over-ride LaunchDescriptor settings, or to provide other additional settings.

 If this is also a "core" module, then it will also be added to the corresponding `-core` files.
 Normally only added to the main "complete" environments.